Piste Map for La Plagne.

 La Plagne’s rather dowdy reputation has been transformed by the opening of the Vanoise Express cable car, which links it with Les Arcs to create the vast Paradiski area.

-La Plagne Ski Area comprises ten villages, linked by roads, lifts and pistes.
+The total ski area of La Plagne comprises ten separate, purpose built villages, linked by roads, lifts and pistes.
 In ascending height order, these are:

 Those at a higher altitude are right on the slopes and, being more snow-sure, stay open later while the lower villages are quieter and more traditionally alpine.
 Plagne Centre is the hub of the resort and has the cheapest and most convenient accommodation.